lizmat/articles/sbom-2.md

 But with the CRA this changes: rather than giving to Open Source communities basically for products already delivered (and the hope for continuation), companies will now need timely and accurate replies to their assertion queries.

-The concept of an Open Source Steward entity is that it would be financed by users of the Open Source software or other entities that would benefit from the services the Open Source Steward for a given community could offer.
-And instead of depending on grants, this should probably work better on a subscription basis.

-A financially healthy Open Source Steward would then be able to facilitate further development of projects through financial and organisational means.
+A properly financed Open Source Steward could play a role in this.
+Such a financially healthy Open Source Steward would then be able to facilitate further development of projects through financial and organisational means.
 Which might make it possible for some Open Source developers to reach their dream: working on Open Source **and** be able to make a living.

 ## Conclusion